 People in your care will receive correct evidence-based information about the prevention of DVT/PE

-A person in your care who manifests signs and symptoms of clot pathology will be rapidly assessed and appropriately treated
+A person in your care, who manifests signs and symptoms of clot pathology with be rapidly assessed and appropriate treatment initiated

 Apply your knowledge of anticoagulants medicines across the continuum of treatment to achieve optimum outcomes